 Like India, Vietnam can be a sensory overload of beauty and complexity.
-The scenery is diverse –the mist covered mountains of Sapa, the seemingly endless swarms of motorbikes in Hanoi and the tower limestone pillars of Ha Long Bay.
-I consider travel to be the best teacher and there’s no better place to get a lesson in world history than this Southeast Asian nation.
+The scenery is diverse—the mist-covered mountains of Sapa, the seemingly endless swarms of motorbikes in Hanoi and the tower limestone pillars of Ha Long Bay.
+I consider travel the best teacher, and there’s no better place to get a lesson in world history than this Southeast Asian nation.

 1. Ha Long Bay